 PERSONAL MOBILITY DEVICES (WHEELCHAIRS/SCOOTERS/SEGWAYS)

-We strongly encourage guests to inform us if they are traveling with wheelchairs/scooters at the time of booking, or as soon as the need is known by the guest, to ensure they have a stateroom that best accommodates their needs.
+We strongly encourage guests to inform us if they are traveling with wheelchairs/scooters at the time of booking, or as soon as the need is known, to ensure they have a stateroom that best accommodates their needs.
 Only mobility devices operated with gel, dry cell, absorbed glass mat, or lithium-ion batteries will be allowed on board.
-Batteries can only be recharged in a guest's stateroom and for this reason, we recommend guests travel with a scooter that has removable batteries.
+Batteries must be charged in the guest's stateroom and for this reason, we recommend guests travel with a scooter that has removable batteries.

-Guest must be prepared to collapse their device so they can be safely stored in a way that allows for safe exit from their stateroom.
+Guests must be prepared to collapse their device so it can be safely stored in a way that allows for safe exit from their stateroom.
 If bringing a scooter, please bring one that can collapse or fold so that it may be stored in the closet or underneath the vanity area.
 Once on board, guests may contact their room steward for assistance.

 Mobility devices cannot be left unattended in any venue area unless the guest is temporarily away attending an event and, the device is parked in an area that allows all guests safe exit from the venue.
 When in public areas, guests must maintain their device clear of any exits or fire doors and ensure it does not obstruct any fire or safety equipment.